RiccardoBiondi/segmentation/docs/method.md

 **Parameter**

-filename: str, file name or path to load file as pickle
+*filename*: str, file name or path to load file as pickle

 **Return**

-data: array like, numpy nd.array that contains the stack of images-
+*data*: array like, numpy nd.array that contains the stack of images-

   ```python
     import cv2